 What Services does JCDecaux Offer?

 JCDecaux provides Media Buyers with the ability to advertise their products or services on the JCDecaux Assets.
 JCDecaux uses Technologies to identify each of its Assets.
-The Technologies are intended to provide JCDecaux and its service providers and business partners with information about the location of its Assets, and the ability to collect anonymous data about People who walk or stand by or near a JCDecaux Asset, or who interact with an Asset.
-Such data cannot be associated with a particular individual without having access to confidential information held by telecommunications or internet service providers.
-JCDecaux does not have any direct or indirect means to determine a person’s identity, unless the person provides it to JCDecaux.
+The Technologies are intended to provide JCDecaux and its service providers and business partners with information about the location of its Assets, and the ability to collect data about people who walk or stand by or near a JCDecaux Asset, or who interact with an Asset.
+We cannot associate such data with a particular individual without having access to confidential information held by telecommunications or internet service providers.
+JCDecaux does not have any direct or indirect means to determine a person’s actual identity (such as name), unless the person provides it to JCDecaux.

-JCDecaux or its service providers or business partners compile this data to create just-in-time statistical information based on anonymous, aggregate analysis, about an environment, for example, a plaza, a train station corridor, or a bus shelter.
+JCDecaux or its service providers or business partners compile this data to create just-in-time statistical information based on an environment, for example, a plaza, a train station corridor, or a bus shelter.
 This information is used by Media Buyers to manage and optimize their digital marketing campaigns.

 For example, JCDecaux may provide a Media Buyer with information about the number of people standing in the vicinity of a particular JCDecaux Asset during particular time periods based on historical data, such as a bus shelter in New York.
 This is provided to help the Media Buyer understand the potential number of people or Ad Impressions to which their advertisement would be exposed.
 The Media Buyer may decide to display an advertisement for its product on that bus shelter based on that information.